Vadinci/MarzipanJS/readme.md

 ## roadmap
+* WebGL renderer (fully deprecating canvas rendering)
 * Renderers as properties of scenes
 * Get rid of EventDispatcher as a base class, and replace with EventChannels
 * Proper build chain
 * Input system like in Monocle?
+	* To what extend does this make sense for touch/non input rebinding systems?
 * Make barreling script into its own proper npm package
 * Proper NPM moduling
-* WebGL renderer (fully deprecating canvas rendering)
 * Unit Testing